-10. A means of emergency steering must be provided in every vesselthat is not steered by means of a tiller, including a tiller control arm of an outboard engine.
+10. A means of emergency steering must be provided in every vessel that is not steered by means of a tiller, including a tiller control arm of an outboard engine.
 The emergency steering must be capable of operation at all angles and when an outboard engine is fitted and tilted.
-The emergency steering maybe portable, in which case it must be stored in a readily accessible position for rapid attachment in an emergency, but such vessels must be provided with an efficient bailing device.
+The emergency steering may be portable, in which case it must be stored in a readily accessible position for rapid attachment in an emergency.